 This message displays when there is a problem with the generator and battery charging systems.
 Driving with this problem could drain the battery.
 Turn off all unnecessary accessories.
 Stop and turn off the vehicle as soon as it is safe to do so.
 Have the electrical system checked by your dealer.
-Under certain conditions, the charging system light may also turn on in the instrument panel cluster.
-See Charging System Light on page 5-19 for more information.
+Under certain conditions, the charging system light may also turn on in the instrument cluster.
+See Charging System Light on page 5-19.

-Brake System Messages PARK BRAKE RELEASED
+Brake System Messages

+PARK BRAKE RELEASED

 For vehicles with the electric parking brake, this message displays when the parking brake has been released from the set position.
-See the electric parking brake information under Parking Brake (Manual) on page 9-34 or Parking Brake (Electric) on page 9-35 for more information.
+See the electric parking brake information under Parking Brake (Electric) on page 9-33 or Parking Brake (Manual) on page 9-33.